learn-co-curriculum/dsc-ai-academy-semester1-capstone/README.md

 ### Key Points

 * **Your analysis should yield three concrete business recommendations.** The ultimate purpose of exploratory analysis is not just to learn about the data, but to help an organization perform better.
 Explicitly relate your findings to business needs by recommending actions that you think the business (Microsoft) should take.

 * **Communicating about your work well is extremely important.** Your ability to provide value to an organization is directly reliant on your ability to communicate with them about what you have done and why it is valuable.
 Create a storyline your audience (the head of Microsoft's new movie studio) can follow by walking them through the steps of your process, highlighting the most important points, and skipping over the rest.

 * **Use plenty of relevant visualizations.** Visualizations are invaluable for exploring your data and making your findings accessible to a non-technical audience.
 Spotlight visuals in your presentation, but only ones that relate directly to your recommendations.
 Simple visuals are usually best (e.g. bar charts and line graphs), and don't forget to format them well (e.g. labels, titles).

 * **Choose appropriate statistical inference techniques.** Hypothesis testing and confidence intervals can provide useful inferences about larger populations based on sample data.
 Using them helps to see larger insights that may not immediately be available from initial exploratory analysis.

+You should have at least *two recommendations* based on your Data Communication work and at least *one recommendation* following your Statistical Communication work.

 ## Deliverables